andystevenscodes/gps/README.md

     Connect the GNSS module to the I2C pins on the Arduino (typically SDA and SCL).

-Usage
+**Usage**

   Upload the code to the Arduino board.
   Open the Serial Monitor (set to 9600 baud rate) to observe debugging information.
   The code will:
-        Initialize the GNSS and LoRa modules.
+  1. Initialize the GNSS and LoRa modules.
-        Join the TTN network using OTAA.
+  2. Join the TTN network using OTAA.
-        Wait for a valid GPS signal.
+  3. Wait it for a valid GPS signal.
-        Periodically transmit GPS data (every 1 minute) to TTN over LoRa.
+  4. Periodically transmit GPS data (every 1 minute) to TTN over LoRa.

 LoRa Data Packet Structure